adamjkeith/HR_Tracking_WebApplication/README.md

 The program will not work without being edited first!

-THIS PROGRAM IS NOT INTENDED FOR PEOPLE TO COPY
+THIS PROGRAM IS NOT INTENDED FOR GENERAL USE

 This program was designed and made by Adam Keith.